sakapon-net/Random-Data-Web-API/README.md

 Provides the JSON Web API to generate random data.
 This Web API supports CORS (Cross-Origin Resource Sharing).

+Using PaaS is the simplest way to host this Web API.
+For example, if you fork this repository, you can deploy directly the Web API to an Azure Web App by the Microsoft Azure Portal.
+In this case, the continuous deployment is configured.

 [日本語のドキュメント](docs)

 ## Random Data